halo-dot/halo_docs/sdk-access/sdk-access.md

         }
         ```

-    - Open the `local.properties` file and replace the placeholder values of `aws.accessKey` and `aws.secretKey`.
+    - Open (or create it if it does not exit) the `local.properties` file and replace the placeholder values of `aws.accessKey` and `aws.secretKey`.
 These credentials are sensitive and should not be committed to source control.
 Add the credentials into a `local.properties` file:

         ```properties
         sdk.dir=~/Library/Android/sdk